Stay up to date with Responsibility.org

 Set Expectations

-Kids have a lot of questions, often based on what they have seen or are seeing.
-In the summertime, it makes sense that some of these questions are about alcohol.
-Summer is the perfect time to look for teachable moments about alcohol and responsibility.
-So before you even begin to summer responsibly, talk to your kids about alcohol.
-Let them know that first and foremost, if they are underage, then it’s not for them!
+Kids ask a lot of questions, and this curiosity is valuable!
+In the summertime, we're more likely to be seen enjoying a cocktail around friends and relatives who may be under 21 due to summer break and family trips.
+This is a perfect teaching moment.
+Before you even begin to Summer Responsibly, talk to your kids about alcohol.
+Let them know that first and foremost, if they are underage, then it’s not for them.
 Discuss ways to say NO to peer pressure, how to make healthy choices, and what to do if they are in an uncomfortable situation.
 Our Ask, Listen, Learn underage drinking prevention program has conversation starters if you need some advice for where to begin.

 Travel Responsibly

-Over the last two years, road safety has become a huge concern in our country.
-With impaired driving crashes and fatalities up, it’s more important than ever to do everything in your power to be safe when you get behind the wheel.
-Whether it’s a local jaunt to and from a friend’s house or a longer road trip, make sure you have a plan, make sure people know when you are traveling, and make sure to never drive impaired—that means under the influence of alcohol, after taking medications or drugs, or if you are drowsy or distracted.
-Also make sure that the people you are with are making the right choices about get from point A to point B. Never get in a car with an impaired driver, and encourage friends to stop anyone from driving in unsafe conditions.
+Always be aware of your method of transportation when you plan to go out.
+It’s more important than ever to do everything in your power to be safe when you get behind the wheel.
+Whether it’s a local night out or a longer road trip, make sure you have a plan.
+Make sure people know when you are traveling.
+Make sure to never drive impaired—that means under the influence of alcohol, after taking medications or drugs, or if you are drowsy or distracted.
+Last but certainly not least, make sure that the people you are with are making the right choices about getting from point A to point B. Never get in a car with an impaired driver, and encourage friends to stop anyone from driving in unsafe conditions.

-There are a million things to be excited for this summer, just be sure to take the time to summer responsibly.
+Whether you're at the bar with a gin and tonic, catching up with friends over some old fashioneds, or by the beach with a cool glass of lemonade, just be sure to take the time to Summer Responsibly!
 What responsibility tips do you have for this summer?
 Tweet us at @goFAAR using #SummerResponsibly!

 Receive the Latest News and Research